SFe-Team-was-taken/SFe/sfe-specification-4.0u20.md

 #### File identification

 The `wMajor` value in the `ifil` sub-chunk is set to 3 instead of 2.
 The value of the `SFvx` sub-chunk remains unchanged.
 Therefore, SFe players should not use the `ifil` value to determine the SFe version, but rather the `SFvx` sub-chunk.

+However, containerised samples in an SFe bank may continue to use an `wMajor` value of 2.
+(Update 20)

 #### sfSampleType in shdr sub-chunk (Update 16)